pyvista/pyvista/doc/user-guide/jupyter/index.rst

 The PyVista module supports a variety of backends when plotting within a jupyter notebook:

-* Server- and client-side rendering with PyVista streaming to the notebook through `trame <https://github.com/Kitware/trame/>`_
+* Server and client-side rendering with PyVista streaming to the notebook through `trame <https://github.com/Kitware/trame/>`_
 * Client-side rendering with `pythreejs`_ using ``threejs``.
 * Client-side rendering with `ipygany <https://github.com/QuantStack/ipygany>`_ using ``threejs``.